JClark-32/Live-to-Rock/Documentation/Development.md

 - Now go to your local website and go to the plugin tab.

 - Activate the plugin that you just added.

+- Implement plugin features as needed, for example: in Life Performance, you need to add a "shortcode" to the page.